 - A corps of approx. 8,500 men reached the Var River.
 It then crossed the Var, which was easily fordable, in several locations and encamped at Saint-Laurent-du-Var.

 - A grenadier detachment crossed the Upper Var to turn Sailly's left flank.

-- Some vessels got closer to the coast at the mouth of the river as if planning a landing on Sailly's right flank.
-Two frigates opened on 5 cavalry troops and the militia posted there to oppose a landing.
+- Rear-Admiral Sir John Norris with 4 British and 1 Dutch ships of the line entered the mouth of the Var River, and, having cannonaded the enemy, landed at the head of 600 seamen and Marines, threatening Sailly's right flank.
+Furthermore, 2 frigates opened on 5 cavalry troops and the militia posted there to oppose a landing.
 The militia broke and fled.

 - Threatened on both flanks, M. de Sailly retired in good order to Cagnes with his cavalry at the head of the column and M. Le Guerchois forming the rearguard with 5 grenadier coys and 100 horse.

 - Tessé returned to Sisteron which was the rendezvous of all his troops arriving from Savoie and Dauphiné.

 - The main body of the Allied army reached Saint-Laurent-du-Var and extended its right wing up to Cagnes.